manticoresoftware/manticoresearch/manual/english/Updating_table_schema_and_settings.md

 * Newly created attribute's values are set to 0.
 * `ALTER` will not work for distributed tables and tables without any attributes.
 * You can't delete the `id` column.
+* You cannot drop a column (full-text field or string attribute) that is used as an embedding source (listed in `FROM`) by a `float_vector` attribute.
+The error will be: `cannot drop column 'X': used as embedding source (FROM) by float_vector attribute 'Y'`.
+Drop the float_vector column first.
 * When dropping a field which is both a full-text field and a string attribute the first `ALTER DROP` drops the attribute, the second one drops the full-text field.
 * Adding/dropping full-text field is only supported in the [RT mode](Read_this_first.md#Real-time-mode-vs-plain-mode).